-• Because LanePosition information have not been used so far in vehicle CAMs or DENMs, there are no confidence requirements for the data element defined yet.
-Future version of C2C-CC's Vehicle C-ITS station profile should define such requirements, but first an internal discussion shall conclude on confidence values and levels to achieve.
+Because LanePosition information have not been used so far in vehicle CAMs or DENMs, there are no confidence requirements for the data element defined yet.
+Future version of C2C-CC's Vehicle C-ITS station profile should define such requirements.
 Necessary test procedures maybe have to be discussed as well.